By Lito De Veterbo

 a.
 Scenic spots along highways serving as pit stops for travellers and motorists to take a break are littered with garbage, mostly disposable food packaging and utensils.
 We are amazed by the existence of these spots but we damage them.

-In the mountaineering community, the jump off has become the disposal site by irresponsible, misinformed mountaineers after completing a climb.
+b.
+In the mountaineering community, the jump off and trails have become the disposal site by irresponsible, misinformed mountaineers during or after completing a climb.
+Same goes in the running community.

 In both cases, we ask these questions: